pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 > ![Resistor Position](photos/SdAssembly/01-IMG_6149.jpg)

+For an overview of the types of projects you can do with the SmartMatrix Shield, see [our guides on the Adafruit Learning System](https://learn.adafruit.com/users/Pixelmatix).

 ### Large RGB LED Matrix Display Panels
 The supported RGB matrix display panels are designed to be used in large scale video advertising screens, and come in different sizes and pixel pitches, with driver circuitry built into the board.
 The panels require an external controller to refresh the display.